Disclosure: This experience was provided free of charge, but all opinions are my own.

 We had a bottle of champagne that was cooled on ice and greeted us as right when we checked in, a nice touch at a hotel like this.

 Amie and I came in late August, which is still hot in Southern California, and we were pleased to find the weather perfect in Mendocino with just a little chill.
-The hotel manager even let us know that the way air condition works in this hotel is to simply open the windows or patio door.
+The hotel manager even let us know that the way air condition works in this hotel is simply to open the windows or patio door.
 We slept with the door open all night, listening to the distant sound of the water crashing on the shore.

 As you can no doubt tell, we both loved our time at the Brewery Gulch Inn.
 It is close enough to everything that you can quickly drive but yet far enough away that it feels remote and relaxing while you are at the hotel.
 If you are looking for a pleasant stay in Mendocino, then make sure you check out the Brewery Gulch Inn.
 You can find more information about what to do in the city here.